LucasRizzo/fuzzy_trust/README.md

 ## How to use

-Three text files are required:
+The following files are required:

 ##### A parameters file
 An example can be seen in the ```parameters.txt``` file.
 This will be used to define the membership function of fuzzy variables levels that can be employed by fuzzy rules.